Wellington to Craven Arms Railway: Acrimony between the Wenlock Railway and the GWR

 The relationship between the Wenlock companies and the GWR was not smooth; the small companies resented the large proportion of income – 42.5% – that the GWR was retaining for working the line, and there were many detail issues that became contentious.
 In 1861 the London and North Western Railway had opened its Coalport branch line, and the possibility arose of connecting the Wenlock lines to it, by-passing the GWR.
 In 1872 plans were prepared for a line from Lightmoor to the LNWR line near Madeley Court; incidentally the line would also link in furnaces at Stirchley, Hinkshay and Blists Hill.

-The scheme, called the Much Wenlock and Severn Junction (Lightmoor Extensions) Act, got the Royal Assent on 21 July 1873.
+The scheme, called the Much Wenlock and Severn Junction Railway (Lightmoor Extensions) Act 1873 (36 & 37 Vict. c. clxxxiii), got royal assent on 21 July 1873.
 There were to be northwards and southwards junctions with the LNWR line.
-The Wenlock companies had relied on the Coalbrookdale Company subscribing a substantial sum to the construction, but now that Company said that the downturn in the Shropshire iron trade meant that they could not do so.
+The Wenlock companies had relied on the Coalbrookdale Company subscribing a substantial sum to the construction, but now that company said that the downturn in the Shropshire iron trade meant that they could not do so.
 There was now no possibility of making the new line.

 Absorbed by the Great Western Railway

 Small railway companies reliant on a dominant partner often found that continued independence was not worthwhile.
-The Wellington and Severn Junction Railway had long been leased to the Great Western Railway, so that the smaller Company was simply a financial entity.
+The Wellington and Severn Junction Railway had long been leased to the Great Western Railway, so that the smaller company was simply a financial entity.
 In July 1892 it agreed terms with the GWR and was absorbed by it.

 This left the Wenlock companies in an uneasy relationship with the GWR.
 In December 1887 the GWR made new proposals for the payments it would make for working the line, but the smaller companies stalled.
 In fact the working agreement with the GWR expired at the end of June 1893, but by the end of December 1893 agreement had still not been reached, and the GWR stated that it was not prepared to continue to work the line on the present terms.
 The GWR offered terms for purchasing the companies, but these were refused.
 In frustration the GWR threatened to cease working the line.
-The Wenlock Companies now accepted the GWR terms; the takeover was effective from October 1896.
+The Wenlock companies now accepted the GWR terms; the takeover was effective from October 1896.